cannonLCK/wrtn_python/README.md

     ...
 ]
 ```
+If you want to use multiple accounts, enter them in the same format as above(though there's not much reason to).
+If you received a 500 error, it is highly unlikely that wrtn.ai's servers are down, and very likely that your response was censored.
+Use a safer sentence.
 If you don't know how to get the refresh_key, don't worry, as long as you input the id and pw correctly, it will automatically update the refresh_key.

+After playing around with wrtn.ai's API for a while, I noticed that the developers of wrtn.ai sometimes modify the prompt to prevent abuse by unwanted guests, such as users of this reverse proxy.
+So if it's malfunctioning then the API has been updated, so either fix the source code, or ask me to fix it(won't be a quick fix though).